-1. Cadets must maintain a proper appearance in public.
-Cadets will not chew gum, smoke, or drink alcoholic beverages while in uniform.

-Cadets will refrain from spitting, chewing, cursing, or any other acts which discredit the uniform.

-3. Uniforms will not be defamed.
-Sleeves will not be rolled up, hats will be worn squarely on the head, all buttons will be buttoned, and hands will be kept out of pockets.

-Conduct of officers will be above criticism.
+- Cadets must maintain a proper appearance in public.
+Cadets will not chew gum, smoke, or drink alcoholic beverages while in uniform. - Cadets will refrain from spitting, chewing, cursing, or any other acts which discredit the uniform. - 3.
+Uniforms will not be defamed.
+Sleeves will not be rolled up, hats will be worn squarely on the head, all buttons will be buttoned, and hands will be kept out of pockets. - Conduct of officers will be above criticism.
 A cadet will be judged on appearance and behavior.
-Remember perception is just as important as an overt act.

-5. Cadets will refrain from public display of affection while in uniform.

-6. Avoid going over an officer's head.
-The act is disrespectful and against military procedure.

-7. Never volunteer excuses unless an explanation is required.
-Excuses for failure are always unacceptable.

-8. Do not criticize or correct in public.
+Remember perception is just as important as an overt act. - Cadets will refrain from public display of affection while in uniform. - 6.
+Avoid going over an officer's head.
+The act is disrespectful and against military procedure. - 7.
+Never volunteer excuses unless an explanation is required.
+Excuses for failure are always unacceptable. - Do not criticize or correct in public.
 Normally all corrections, criticisms, and admonishments are done privately.
 Embarrassment is not a proper way to improve performance.

+Rice Center for Leader Development

+The Rice Center for Leader Development is named in honor of the late Maj.
+Gen. W. Thomas Rice '34, a railroad industry executive and rector of the Virginia Tech Board of Visitors, and it oversees the academic portion of the Corps' leader development program.

+The center's mission is to foster the next generation of public leaders by integrating theory and practice through scholarly dialogue and experiential learning in the areas of leadership, civic responsibility, service, global understanding, and ethical values.

+Rice Center Academic programs include:

+Leadership Minor-Corps of Cadets: Accredited through the Pamplin School of Business, cadets can earn the minor through leadership courses and practical experience.

+Cutchins Leadership Lecture Series: Named for Clifford A. Cutchins III '44 ('47), this series brings to campus nationally known personalities who speak on the topics of leadership and ethics.

+Gunfighter Panels: Each semester, Corps alumni from all walks of life address the regiment on their experiences during and after their time in the Corps.

+Corps of Cadets First-Year Experience: Designed to address specific needs of cadets as they transition to college and cadet life

-VTCC History
+Corps of Cadets History